-

 WINEGROWER AND WINEGROWER: DO YOU KNOW THE DIFFERENCE?

-WHAT DOES A VITICULTURIST DO?
+WHAT DOES HE DO?

-WHERE DOES A VITICULTURIST WORK?
+WHERE DOES HE WORK?

-2) Winemaker: From Vine to Bottle
+2) Winemaker: from wine to bottle

-WHAT DOES A WINEMAKER DO?
+WHAT DOES HE DO?

-WHERE DOES A WINEMAKER WORK?
+WHERE DOES HE WORK?

 Related articles